-Yet, don’t pursue lifelong learning and creativity simply to produce longevity, make it a part of your lifestyle so that you make your journey enjoyable and passionate every step of the way.
+Yet, don’t pursue lifelong learning and creativity simply to produce longevity.
+You make them a part of your lifestyle so that you make your journey enjoyable and passionate every step of the way.

 Life as a Bucket List

 It seems like everyone is making this list and checking things off as they go.
 Your Bucket List can be filled with experiences you want to have, trips you want to take, and things that you would like to learn.
 You will attract multiple circles and generations of people to support you with the individual items on your list, making great new friends along the way.

 Have you heard of the Persistence Principle?
 It is so important.
 Take it with you as a daily refresher, because the choice to stay in the game and not let the challenges get you down is crucial to enjoying your journey and reaching your goals.
 You never know which is going to be the final drop of knowledge and experience that makes the biggest impact on you or has the most meaning.
 Embrace them all with passion.

 Letting go of past mistakes is very important for growth and progress.
 Many people become afraid to learn new things because of previous mistakes.
 Forgive yourself, and others who may have hurt you, and move on.
 Learn from them and re-engage.

 Everyone makes mistakes.
 The longer you live, the more mistakes you will make.
 Learn from them.
 Grow from them.
 Forgive yourself and others who may have hurt you.
 Move on.